 Over the last four years alone, Burke and his team at PVG have worked with more than a hundred different clients and have helped these scaling SaaS companies raise over $425 million.

 “There's a lot of validation points that show taking a methodology like this and applying it to growth-stage companies helps them to be successful,” he said.

-Navigating common SaaS pitfalls with the support and infrastructure for scale
+Navigating common SaaS pitfalls with the support and financial infrastructure for scale

 According to Burke, 95% of growth stage-companies to get a seed funding round never reach a successful exit.
 And 80% never even achieve a series A, even though they've been funded in that first seed round.